the-gingerbread-man/SG-React/README.md

 ### For this exercise you will be building a Connect-4 Game with React.js.
 The boiler-plate code for running your node server and styling the page is provided-- your job is to create the appropriate React components and component methods so the game works.

 First, run `npm install` to get all of the dependancies you'll need.
 I wrote a build script to compile the jsx in the /client/src folder for you-- it runs automatically when you call `npm start`.

-Still, you might want to practice setting up a React build system-- if you want to do that, just delete the script and set your own stuff up.
-(Browserify and Babelify are already included. )
+If you want to practice setting up a React/JSX build system, just delete the "build" script and set your own stuff up.
+(Browserify and Babelify are already included.)
+Eslint is included, too-- just type `npm run lint` to see the lints it returns.
+If you're not familiar with using eslint, talk to me.
+It's super helpful.

 All of your components should go in the /client/src/components folder.
+You might also want to mess with the styles/css to make your app pretty.
+Everything else is good to go.